John Wayne’s First Yacht Sinking in the San Juan Islands

 https://vimeo.com/539775214

 The Norwester was recently restored, ready to offer visitors to San Juan Islands a luxury charter experience.
-100% of the net proceeds were earmarked to support the John Wayne Foundation, funding treatment, education, and support of families affected by cancer.
+100% of the net proceeds were earmarked to support the cancer research, funding treatment, education, and support of families affected by cancer.

 Built in 1932 in Winthrop Massachusetts, The Norwester was built and purchased by Charles Gilbert, printer of Stock Certificates for Wall Street.
 Then, it served as a patrol boat during World War II before later being acquired by Boo Roos, a manager to many of the top Hollywood stars in the 40’s including John Wayne.
 The story goes that John Wayne would use the boat all the time and that he himself had run the Norwester on rocks.
 Wayne agreed to purchase the Norwester where he continued to use it with family and friends through the 60’s when he then acquired the more familiar Wild Goose.
 The Norwester then went back to the Roos family where they enjoyed her for many decades to come.